 Don’t – Set it and Forget It

 The biggest mistake any brand can make in Pay Per Call is treating it like something that is built once and never touched again.
 Consumer needs will change and their online behaviors will change.
-The content that once generating thousands of phone calls could wither to a few hundred or a handful of consumer behaviors change.
-Maybe they are no longer surfing the web the same way or have veered away from social media.
+The content that once generating thousands of phone calls could wither if consumer behaviors change.
+Maybe they are no longer surfing the web the same way, or have veered away from social media.
 Whatever the case, it is important to continually analyze what is and is not working in your broader Pay Per Call campaign so you can react and adjust.
 The overarching goal is to continue providing your customers with the best information upfront and superior service when they call on the phone.

 Do – Experiment with Different IVR Greetings and Recordings

 Most businesses use IVR systems these days to help qualify callers.
 If you’ve ever called a business and had to press 1 for one type of service or press 2 for another type of service, you’ve interacted with IVR.
 If you want your Pay Per Call campaign to succeed, you may need to experiment with different IVR greetings and recordings to ensure that callers aren’t getting confused and fed up, and ending their call before converting.

 Read More: 4 Ways Your Business’ IVRs Impact Your Conversion Rate